dhammon/AttacksAndCountermeasures/textbook/01-InformationSecurity.md

 > [!exercise] Exercise 1.4 - Install Windows Virtual Machine
 > The last VM we will be using in our lab environment is a Windows 10 machine.
 Like Ubuntu, it will act as a victim, server, or be used to demonstrate secure configurations.
 You will install an evaluation version so there is no need to purchase a license.
 To obtain the ISO, you will download the Windows installation media tool to your host machine, configure the desired ISO, and download it.
 You will then create a VM using this ISO and use the unattended installation feature.
 After installation we will set up the ability to share resources between the host and the VM.
 > #### Step 1 - Download the Windows ISO
-> 46. Navigate to https://www.microsoft.com/en-us/software-download/windows10 and press the "Download Now" button under the "Create Windows 10 installation media" section.
+> 44. Navigate to https://www.microsoft.com/en-us/software-download/windows10 and press the "Download Now" button under the "Create Windows 10 installation media" section.
 > ![[../images/01/lab_11_win_download.png|Download Media Creation Tool|450]]
-> 47. Open the Downloads folder and run the Media Creation Tool executable which will launch the "Windows 10 Setup" wizard in a new window.
+> 45. Open the Downloads folder and run the Media Creation Tool executable which will launch the "Windows 10 Setup" wizard in a new window.
-> 48. Within the "Windows 10 Setup" window, accept the licensing and choose “Create installation media (USB flash drive, DVD, or ISO file) for another PC” option.
+> 46. Within the "Windows 10 Setup" window, accept the licensing and choose “Create installation media (USB flash drive, DVD, or ISO file) for another PC” option.
-> 49. On the "Choose which media to use" page of the wizard, use the recommended options and select ISO file.
+> 47. On the "Choose which media to use" page of the wizard, use the recommended options and select ISO file.
 > ![[../images/01/lab_12_win_iso.png|Media Creation Tool ISO Selection|400]]
-> 50. Select the location to save the ISO and the download will begin.
+> 48. Select the location to save the ISO and the download will begin.
 Select Finish once complete (no need to burn to DVD) and the download process should begin.
 The download may take 10 to 20 minutes depending on your internet connection.
 > #### Step 2 - Set Up the Windows VM
+> 49. After the ISO for Windows download completes, navigate to the running VirtualBox application and select the “New” button which launches the VirtualBox "Create Virtual Machine" wizard in a new window.
+> 50. On the "Name and Operating System" wizard page, enter "windows" in the "Name" field then navigate and select the ISO file downloaded from the Media Creation Tool in the "ISO Image" field.
+> 51. From the "Unattended Install" page, adjust the unattended install setup with your name as the username and a password of your choosing, set the "Domain Name" to lan, and check the "Guest Additions" option.
+We will not be licensing Windows so do not worry about the Product Key.
+> 52. Within the "Hardware" page, set the "Base Memory" to 4096 MB and set 2 processors.
+> 53. On the "Hard Disk" page, select "Create a Virtual Hard Disk Now", enter 45 GB, and press Finish.
-> 51. After the ISO for Windows download completes, navigate to the running VirtualBox application and select the “New” button which launches the VirtualBox "Create Virtual Machine" wizard in a new window.
+> 54. After the ISO for Windows download completes, navigate to the running VirtualBox application and select the “New” button which launches the VirtualBox "Create Virtual Machine" wizard in a new window.
-> 52. On the "Virtual machine Name and Operating System" wizard page, enter "windows" in the "Name" field then navigate and select the ISO file downloaded from the Media Creation Tool in the "ISO Image" field.
+> 55. On the "Virtual machine Name and Operating System" wizard page, enter "windows" in the "Name" field then navigate and select the ISO file downloaded from the Media Creation Tool in the "ISO Image" field.
 Press the Next button to continue the configuration.
-> 53. From the "Unattended Guest OS Install Setup" page, adjust the unattended install setup with your name as the username and a password of your choosing, set the "Domain Name" to lan, and check the "Guest Additions" option.
+> 56. From the "Unattended Guest OS Install Setup" page, adjust the unattended install setup with your name as the username and a password of your choosing, set the "Domain Name" to lan, and check the "Guest Additions" option.
 We will not be licensing Windows so do not worry about the Product Key; press the Next button.
-> 54. Within the "Hardware" page, set the "Base Memory" to 4096 MB and set 2 processors.
+> 57. Within the "Hardware" page, set the "Base Memory" to 4096 MB and set 2 processors.
 Press the Next button to continue the configuration.
-> 55. On the "Virtual Hard disk" page, select "Create a Virtual Hard Disk Now", enter 45 GB, and press Next.
-> 56. Review the settings on the "Summary" page and press Finish if all looks correct to start the unattended operating system installation.
-> 57. After the ISO for Windows download completes, navigate to the running VirtualBox application and select the “New” button which launches the VirtualBox "Create Virtual Machine" wizard in a new window.
-> 58. On the "Virtual machine Name and Operating System" wizard page, enter "windows" in the "Name" field then navigate and select the ISO file downloaded from the Media Creation Tool in the "ISO Image" field.
-Press the Next button to continue the configuration.
-> 59. From the "Unattended Guest OS Install Setup" page, adjust the unattended install setup with your name as the username and a password of your choosing, set the "Domain Name" to lan, and check the "Guest Additions" option.
-We will not be licensing Windows so do not worry about the Product Key; press the Next button.
-> 60. Within the "Hardware" page, set the "Base Memory" to 4096 MB and set 2 processors.
-Press the Next button to continue the configuration.
-> 61. On the "Virtual Hard disk" page, select "Create a Virtual Hard Disk Now", enter 45 GB, and press Next.
+> 58. On the "Virtual Hard disk" page, select "Create a Virtual Hard Disk Now", enter 45 GB, and press Next.
-> 62. Review the settings on the "Summary" page and press Finish if all looks correct to start the unattended operating system installation.
+> 59. Review the settings on the "Summary" page and press Finish if all looks correct to start the unattended operating system installation.
 > ![[../images/01/lab_13_win_summary.png|Windows VM Summary|350]]
 > #### Step 3 - Install Windows OS
-> 63. Windows should take 20-30 minutes to install and can be monitored by selecting Show in VirtualBox on the running windows VM.
+> 60. Windows should take 20-30 minutes to install and can be monitored by selecting Show in VirtualBox on the running windows VM.
+You may have to select "I don't have a product key" if prompted when the installation begins.
 > ![[../images/01/lab_14_win_install.png|Windows VM Installation|500]]
 > #### Step 4 - Set Up Windows OS
-> 64. After the installation is complete, you will be automatically logged into the VM to the Windows desktop.
+> 61. After the installation is complete, you will be automatically logged into the VM to the Windows desktop.
 You may have to adjust the VirtualBox View settings and/or the Windows display settings for the best experience.
 If your window does not show the file menu, try using VirtualBox shortcut keys to display (in Windows right CTRL + Home button).
-> 65. Like Kali and Ubuntu VMs, set up the shared clipboard and drag and drop VM settings.
+> 62. Like Kali and Ubuntu VMs, set up the shared clipboard and drag and drop VM settings.
 Select Devices, Shared Clipboard, and choose Bidirectional.
 Then select Devices, Drag and Drop, and choose Bidirectional.
 >
 > Congratulations, you have successfully installed Windows in VirtualBox!
 If you have adequate disk space (2x the recommended minimum) then you may consider taking a snapshot of the fresh installation in case you ever want/need to start from a clean installation.